marcoscmonteiro/sumatrapdf/readme.md

 ## About this project:

-* The aim of this project is generate 2 NuGet packages to be referenced by applications using [SumatraPDFControl](https://sumatrapdfcontrol.mcmonteiro.net):
+* The aim of this project is generate 2 NuGet packages to be referenced by applications using [SumatraPDFControl](https://www.nuget.org/packages/SumatraPDFControl/).

-* Is was forked from original [SumatraPDF](https://www.sumatrapdfreader.org) and aimed to work in enhanced plugin mode.
+* Is was forked from original [SumatraPDF](https://www.sumatrapdfreader.org) and modified to work in enhanced plugin mode.

-## Compiling
+## Remarks

-To compile you need Visual Studio 2019 16.6 or later.
-[Free Community edition](https://www.visualstudio.com/vs/community/) works.

-* Open `vs2019/SumatraPDF.sln` and hit F5 to compile and run.

-* For best results use the latest release available as that's what I use and test with.
-If things don't compile, first make sure you're using the latest version of Visual Studio.
+* [SumatraPDF](https://www.sumatrapdfreader.org) is a multi-format (PDF, EPUB, MOBI, FB2, CHM, XPS, DjVu) reader for Windows under (A)GPLv3 license.

+* [SumatraPDFControl](https://sumatrapdfcontrol.mcmonteiro.net) is a windows Forms Control based on [SumatraPDFReader](https://www.sumatrapdfreader.org/) to view and read Portable Document Files (PDF).

 ## Related NuGet Packages